 Social media influencers

-They are people who have gained popularity on Youtube, Instagram or other social media platforms.
-With followings in the 6 or 7 figures, what they say about you can have a significant impact on your sales figures and brand awareness.
+They are people who have gained popularity on Youtube, Instagram, or other social media platforms.
+With the followings in the 6 or 7 figures, what they say about you can have a significant impact on your sales figures and brand awareness.

 These are the people who cater to a tightly focused niche, either of subject matter or location or both.
 They have fewer followers, but a higher percentage of those followers are your potential customers.
 They still have personal credibility; their opinion is as highly valued as a friend’s.
 And their endorsement is affordable, usually well under $1,000.
 For small businesses, it’s a perfect solution.

 - Run your own searches on social media.

 - Reach out to internet personalities you already follow.
 (Find their contact info in the channel’s “About” section.)